-Quantitative Social Science is not just the study of how to do data analysis, but also the study of why data analysis should be done, what its possibilities are, and its limitations.
+The Quantitative Social Science program emphasizes the practical methodological components of quantitative data analysis, from research design to applied statistics, computer programming, and data management.
+However, Quantitative Social Science is not just the study of how to do data analysis, but also the study of why and when data analysis should be done, what its possibilities are, and its limitations.
 Students who study quantitative social science will emerge with a better understanding of how decisions with data get made, how to interpret the profusion of data in our increasingly digital society, how different social science fields utilize data to understand their areas of study, and how to communicate effectively and clearly with data.